user-cont/release-bot/README.md

 You can change it by uncommenting lines with `#importPolicy:` and `#scheduled: true` in [openshift-template.yml](openshift-template.yml).
 Then the image will be pulled on a new release.

+# Contributing

+If you are interested in making contribution to release-bot project, please read [Contribution guide](/CONTRIBUTING.md) for more information.